The Selvedge Masterlist: Our Ultimate Jeans Guide

 Indigofera Nash 29 Handdip (13 oz.)

 This denim takes indigo saturation to new heights, and the cut screams New West at the top of its lungs.
-A pair we’d love to see pushed to its breaking point.
+A lightweight pair we’d love to see pushed to its breaking point.

 Indigofera is sold at these fine retailers: Franklin & Poe (US) and Brooklyn Clothing (CA)